 The court may indeed revoke a Chapter 7 discharge (11 U.S.C. § 727(d)).
 The trustee, a creditor, or the U.S. trustee may request that the discharge be revoked if:

-- the petitioner makes a material misstatement or fails to provide documentation or info in connection to an audit of the case
+•or the petitioner makes a material misstatement or fails to provide documentation or info in connection to an audit of the case.

 What Happens If the Chapter 7 Bankruptcy Discharge is Revoked?